flutter/website/src/ui-performance/index.md

    it's a result of something you've done in the Dart code.
    Skia, the graphics library, runs on this thread, which is sometimes called the _rasterizer_ thread.
+   Shown in the bottom row of the performance overlay.

 1. I/O thread<br>
    Performs expensive tasks (mostly I/O) that would otherwise block either the UI or GPU threads.
+   This thread is not shown in the performance overlay.

 For more information on these threads, see [Architecture notes.](https://github.com/flutter/engine/wiki#architecture-notes)